freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 ### Mobile app development:
 Mobile apps and games can be created with python using Kivy, Pygame and PyQt.

 ### Security And Networking:
-Python is used to build Networking tools and security-tools that are widely used.Python's remote automation is the most secured, fast and efficient for cloud-testing of frameworks, that's why professional developers use python for making most secured frameworks and for socket-programmings.
+Python is used to build Networking tools and security-tools that are widely used.
+Python's remote automation is the most secured, fast and efficient for cloud-testing of frameworks, that's why professional developers use python for making most secured frameworks and for socket-programmings.

 ### Machine Learning, Deep Learning: